 Match result Explanation Single green checkmark The assigned DTM matches the device exactly.
-Two green checkmarks There are several DTMs, that match the field device data.
-Individual gray checkmark The Generic HART DTM has been assigned to the device as no device-specific DTM has been found.
+Two green checkmarks There are multiple DTMs which match the field device data.
+Single gray checkmark The Generic HART DTM has been assigned to the device as no device-specific DTM has been found.
 Yellow warning triangle The assigned DTM does not match the device.